Store opening: attracting and engaging with gamification

 The mechanics of the Advent Calendar

 The Advent Calendar is a particularly popular marketing tool during the Christmas season.
-The principle is simple: every day, participants discover a new animation through “boxes” to be opened.
-This can be a competition or an interactive animation such as an Instant Win, through which users can unlock free rewards and gifts.
+It’s a simple principle: every day, participants discover a new animation through “boxes” to be opened.
+It can be a competition or an interactive animation such as an Instant Win, through which users can unlock free rewards and gifts.

 Creating a digital advent calendar is a great way to boost your Christmas marketing campaign because, in the minds of consumers, this mechanism is directly associated with the end-of-year festivities.
 It’s also a great way to capture and hold your audience’s attention, by giving them a daily appointment and offering new surprises with each new slot.